criteo/biggraphite/README.md

 $ pip install tox
 $ tox
 ```
+You can set /tmp as tmpfs to make tests run faster.

 You can also simply use unittest.discover if you have a working dev environment.